Remediating, repairing and rebuilding flood-affected schools

 Flooding and weather events in late 2022 impacted several schools in the Central and Western regions.

-- Molong Central School’s agricultural plot (which is on a separate site to the school itself) suffered significant damage during the floods.
+In depth expert assessments are complete and planning is underway on work to restore many of the school buildings.
+This is anticipated to start in 2024. - Molong Central School’s agricultural plot (which is on a separate site to the school itself) suffered significant damage during the floods.
 The agricultural farm is now made safe and has been isolated via temporary fencing.
-We are working with Molong Central School to fully remediate and reopen the farm.

 - Bedgerebong Public School was isolated due to flooding in the area, but the school was not directly impacted.
-The school is now fully accessible.

 - Condobolin High School had damage limited to the sport field, and several sheds and pump motors.
 We worked closely with school leadership teams so that all students returned to onsite teaching and learning on Day 1 Term 1 2023.